Baha’i Faith and the Bible: Understanding the Differences and Similarities

 Personal observation

 Like many people in 2003, I watched the news daily to see what would happen in the build-up to the war in Iraq.
 Christians, like myself, prayed regularly for peace, if possible, but were resigned to the fact that war was almost inevitable.
-During this period of great anxiety for the secular world, one unknown and yet very distinguished man, a Dr. David Kelly, a biological weapons expert, was exposed to the world as the source that had caused the British Government such great embracement.
+During this period of great anxiety for the secular world, one unknown and yet very distinguished man, Dr David Kelly, a biological weapons expert, was exposed to the world as the source that had caused the British Government such great embracement.
 He would suggest, via a BBC journalist, that the UK government falsified the genuine threat that Saddam Hussein really posed to the world.

 To shorten a long story, Dr Kelly buckled under the pressure of his much-unwanted exposure, and on the 18 July 2003 took his own life (although this has been rejected by different sources).
 Now the reason I have wished to venture into the war in Iraq and David Kelly’s involvement is that he was a member of the Baha’i religion.

 Yet, for many years he had been a practising Anglican.
-Not only would David Kelly be a fully fledged member of this religion, but also would rise in prominence to the position of treasurer, in his local group.
+Not only would David Kelly be a fully-fledged member of this religion, but also would rise in prominence to the position of treasurer, in his local group.
 However, his wife remained an Anglican.

 Interestingly enough, her late husband is buried in the local Anglican churchyard, of the church where he and his wife had been regular worshippers over many years.

-Clearly, David Kelly believed he could be a Christian and a Baha’i member at the same time?
+Clearly, David Kelly believed he could be a Christian and a Baha’i member at the same time.

 However in William Miller’s book Incite, p.
 28, he deals with the issue of whether or not a Christian can also be a Bahai: